MechSimulator

 Who Uses These Simulators?

-These mechanism and machine simulators are designed for TVET diploma students, undergraduate mechanical engineering students, apprentices in industrial maintenance, and instructors delivering kinematics and dynamics coursework.
+These mechanism and machine simulators are designed for engineering education diploma students, undergraduate mechanical engineering students, apprentices in industrial maintenance, and instructors delivering kinematics and dynamics coursework.
 Each simulator includes four learning modes — Simulate, Explore, Practice, and Quiz — so learners can progress from guided exploration to timed self-assessment.
 All tools run directly in the browser with no installation, making them ideal for classroom demonstrations, homework assignments, and exam preparation.

 Explore Related Simulators